-Tokyo Urban Permaculture (TUP) is a project that Kai Sawyer started around 2011.
+Tokyo Urban Permaculture (TUP) is a project that sustainability activist Kai Sawyer started in 2011.
 He was a second-year permaculture apprentice at the Bullocks Permaculture Homestead when the Fukushima nuclear meltdown tragically occurred.
-He decided to venture into the heart of the problem, Tokyo, to explore what seeds of hope he could grow in the busy radioactive world that he was born in.
+He decided to take action at the root of the problem, Tokyo, to explore what seeds of hope he could grow in the center of cultural, political and economic power.

 You can read more about Kai and the Bullocks Permaculture Homestead on his first blog: Living Permaculture (about)